Net Income (Loss) from Rents, Royalties, Copyrights and Patents

 Partnerships and S corporations with nonresident partners or shareholders must remit tax on income from sources within this Commonwealth, which is allocable to a nonresident.
 The nonresident partner or shareholder may take a credit on their PA-40 Individual Income Tax return for the tax remitted by the partnership or S corporation.

-Refer to PA PIT Guide Chapter 17 Credits.
+PA PIT Guide Chapter 17 Credits.

 Reciprocal Compensation Agreements